| Home page | Training section | Tool Box |

 Introduction

-The French word salon (latin sala) means a "sitting room" but the dynamic idea behind the word means communicating in depth - and with rules of engagement.
-Just think of the great and earnest philosophical meetings through history and discussions that go on untill all is said, or remember sitting around a campfire on a mellow late summer night and telling story after story, then recognize how one idea will attract another.
+The French word salon (latin sala) means a "sitting room" but the dynamic idea behind the word means sitting around and communicating in depth - and with rules.
+Think of great and earnest philosophical meetings through history or sitting around a campfire on a mellow late summer night to recognize how one idea will bring another.
+Get a nice glass of wine, a cool beer or a mug of herb tea and get the the bottom of a local or personal problem.

-Empathic thinking is best used in small groups; there is a variation called "Ear of the Jaguar" for larger ones.
+Empathic thinking means "seek to understand before seeking to be understood".
+Empathy is "walking a mile in the other's shoes" as a basis for understanding; it is a quality and a power.
+Empathic thinking is best used in small groups; there is a variation called "Ear of the Jaguar" for large ones.

 Tools: